BVA Cup

 The BVA Cup (Balkan Volleyball Association Cup) is a volleyball competition contested by the respective national volleyball championship winning teams of nations in the Balkans.
 The tournament was founded in 2008 under the auspices of the Balkan Volleyball Association.
-The founders of the Balkan Volleyball Association are the volleyball federations of Bulgaria, Albania, Turkey, Greece, Serbia, North Macedonia, Croatia, and Romania.
+The founders of the Balkan Volleyball Association are the volleyball federations of Albania, Bosnia and Herzegovina, Bulgaria, Greece, Kosovo, Moldova, Montenegro, North Macedonia, Romania, Serbia and Turkey.
 The winners of the BVA Cup get the right to play in the CEV Challenge Cup.
-The tournament is held in September.
+The tournament is held in September and October.